Hill Running Benefits: Why You Need Hills In Your Training Program

 Improve sprint speed: Due to the benefits of improving your form and the fact that you will be doing short reps, you will improve your sprint speed.
 Better sprint speed means that all your slower paces will feel much more comfortable.

-Improve lactate threshold: You are going to be building lactate acid up in your legs when you run hills, so one of the main benefits of hill running which often goes overlooked is the fact that your body has to learn how to clear lactate acid.
-When you finish each rep and begin to jog down the hill, your body starts clearing the lactate acid whilst you are moving, this in turn will improve your body's ability to get rid of lactate acid efficiently.
+You are going to be building lactate and Hydrogen ions up in your legs when you run hills, so one of the main benefits of hill running which often goes overlooked is the fact that your body has to learn how to clear lactate faster.
+When you finish each rep and begin to jog down the hill, your body starts clearing the lactate whilst you are moving, this in turn will improve your body's ability to get rid of lactate acid efficiently.

 Improve aerobic capacity: Hills are not an all-out session, but it is a continuous run because as soon as you finish a rep you start jogging down the hill for your recovery.
 These continuous hill sessions will benefit your aerobic capacity to help you maintain harder sessions later on down the line.